ramseydsilva/gymbuddy/README.md

 If you'd like to contribute, contact [Ramsey](mailto:ramseydsilva@gmail.com).
 To log an issue, bug or request a feature, use the github [issue tracker](https://github.com/ramseydsilva/gymbuddy/issues).

 To contribute to the source code, ideally, you would clone the repo and then send a pull request.
 Alternatively, you can request to be added as a contributor.
-All the content will remain, open and fair.
-This is and always will be a non-profit, community project.
-All your ideas are welcome!

 TODO
 ----